jdi-docs/jdi-light/source/includes/_documentation.md

 ###Collapse

-The collapse is used to show and hide content.Buttons or anchors are used as triggers that are mapped to specific elements you toggle.
+The collapse is used to show and hide content.
+Buttons or anchors are used as triggers that are mapped to specific elements you toggle.

 ![Collapse example](../images/bootstrap/collapse.png)